Types of WIL

 4. WIL in simulated workplace environments

 WIL activities in simulated workplace environments are sometimes necessary for ethical, safety or professional reasons or when other forms of WIL are unavailable.
-These environments are designed to simulate real workplaces in their function, equipment and mode of operation, so that students can experience a variety of scenarios and inter-related activities similar to real work experience in the industry or profession to which the program leads.
+These environments are designed to simulate real workplaces in their function, equipment and mode of operation, so that students can experience a variety of scenarios and inter-related activities similar to real work experience in the industry or profession.
 Partner organisations are involved in the design of the simulated workplace environment and/or provide feedback to students during WIL activities.
 Examples include engineering labs with real-world equipment, mock hospital wards, radio and TV studios, moot courts, chemistry laboratories, etc. WIL in simulated workplace environments may take place on or off campus.

 This approach is commonly called community based learning and is an engaged model that integrates meaningful community service with active student participation, learning and reflection.
-These community based activities are designed so the activity benefits the community and increases the learner’s engagement with their community.
+These community based activities are designed so the activity benefits the community and increases the learner’s personal development and engagement with their community.